Microsoft cloud outage hits users around the world | Technology

 Azure's share of the cloud computing market rose to 30% in 2022, trailing Amazon's AWS, according to estimates from BofA Global Research.
 Microsoft joined other big tech companies in turning to layoffs to ride out the weaker economy, announcing last week it was cutting over 10,000 jobs.

-Its shares were down 2.4% in pre-market trading.
+Its shares were down 3.2% at $234.41.
 Outages of Big Tech platforms are not uncommon as several companies ranging from Google to Meta have seen service disruptions.
 Azure, the second largest cloud services provider after Amazon, faced outages last year.

 During the outage, users faced problems in exchanging messages, joining calls or using any features of Teams application.
 Many users took to Twitter to share updates about the service disruption, with #MicrosoftTeams trending as a hashtag on the social media site.
 Microsoft Teams, used by more than 280 million people globally, forms an integral part of daily operations for businesses and schools, which use the service to make calls, schedule meetings and organise their workflow.